Our Control Mage deck guide features the best deck list for Season 44, with Mulligan advice, strategy tips, card combos and synergies.

 Playing Control Mage requires you to maintain a flexible outlook on the shape of the game and the best tools to pick from your various Discover effects.
 For that reason it can be hard to give very broad strategy advice, although we'll give some basic tips for dealing with both aggro and control opponents.

 Against aggro decks, it's important that you contest the board in any way you can, and get any kind of minion presence out in play - even if that means playing the likes of Medivh's Valet without an active Secret.
-You can also use your powerful removal options like Fireball on rather weak targets, if they've the potential to get out of control over time.
+You should also feel free to use powerful removal options like Fireball on comparatively weak targets if they've the potential to get out of control over time.

-In all cases what you're really hoping to do is bring Alexstrasza into play asap, drop the opponent's health, and then burst down their remaining life tally as quickly as you can.
-How has the Frozen Throne shaken things up though?
-Well, here's a quick look at the new cards that feature in our early version of this deck:
+In all cases what you're really hoping to do is bring Alexstrasza into play as quickly as possible, drop the opponent's health, and then burst down their remaining life tally as quickly as you can.
+To that end you have your Fireball and Firelands Portal cards, not to mention Medivh, the Guardian's bonus minions and the extra late-game control afforded by Frost Lich Jaina's army of Water Elementals!

-Although the deck list being used is somewhat different to the one we're highlighting this month, we recommend watching this video of StrifeCro if you want to gain a deeper understanding of how to pilot Control Mage.
-The deck is different, but the general principles of playing it remain the same.
+Although the deck list being used here is different to the one we're highlighting this month, we recommend watching this video of StrifeCro if you want to gain a deeper understanding of how to pilot Control Mage.
+The precise deck may be different, but the general principles of playing it remain the same.

 More great Mage guides: